ValV/Directorium/README.md

 ## Implementation

-Interaction between objects in the applicaion is shown on sequence diagram.
+Interaction between components of the applicaion is shown on the sequence diagram.

 ![Directorium object interaction](resources/directorium-sequence.png)